Device overview

 Connectivity and integration

 GM3000 communicates over RS485 / Modbus and is positioned by GoodWe as part of its inverter and SEMS energy-management workflow.
-That is why cloudDependency should not be treated as fully local-first in the same way as a meter with its own open local dashboard or broad direct API surface.
+For EnergyMeterHub comparison fields, supportsLocalApi is therefore treated as true only for the local RS485 / Modbus meter path into compatible GoodWe inverter systems, not as a claim that GM3000 exposes its own standalone LAN API.

 Best-fit use cases